dogweather/forkful/content/en/swift/data-formats-and-serialization/working-with-xml.md

   \ do this for data interchange, especially when integrating with systems where\u2026"
 lastmod: '2024-03-13T22:45:00.417611-06:00'
 model: gpt-4-1106-preview
-summary: "Working with XML means parsing and generating XML data in Swift.
-Programmers\
+summary: Working with XML means parsing and generating XML data in Swift.
-  \ do this for data interchange, especially when integrating with systems where\u2026"
 title: Working with XML
 weight: 40
 ---